Colorado’s natural beauty is unrivaled, with numerous waterfalls and fantastic hikes that can be found here!

 Though not as tall as the Bridal Veil Falls, Seven Falls has its charm!

-Located just outside Colorado Springs, Seven Falls is one of the most visited waterfalls in Colorado and one of the most impressive!
+Located just outside Colorado Springs, Seven Falls is one of the most visited waterfalls and one of the most impressive!
 The water cascades 181 feet down a canyon in seven segments, giving rise to the name.

 If you don’t want to hike for miles to see a waterfall, this one in Colorado Springs is an excellent option for you!
 It does not require a strenuous scramble and Seven Falls even has a staircase that leads directly to the top of the falls!
 You can also get a good view of Colorado Springs and the starting of the Great Plains from here!